 Okay, Chicago.
-This is not a drill.
-We are well into spring and summer is right around the corner.
-We have about one hundred days to enjoy the exceptional temps that summer promises.
-And, we plan on helping you use every single one of them to the fullest.
+We’re bidding farewell to our 100 days of summer and bracing for another Chicago winter.
+Until the temps hit the floor, live every nice-weather day to its fullest.
 On the top of the list, dust off those bikes, grease the chains, strap on a brain bucket and get those legs pumping on a bike path.
 From the shores of Lake Michigan to the furthest reaches of the suburbs, here are our favorite spots to cycle as a family in Chicago.

 What was once a former elevated train line is now Chicago's 606 trail.
 Connecting six neighborhood parks at ground level with numerous art installations along the route, the 606 gives kids a sweet (rooftop) view of the city.
 The trail runs along the Bloomingdale Trail for 2.7 miles, between Ashland and Ridgeway, and has a total of 12 access points at approximately every quarter-mile.
 All access points are accessible for people with disabilities.